mdn/content/files/en-us/mdn/community/learn_forum/index.md

 {{MDNSidebar}}

-Our [Learn web development](/en-US/docs/Learn) pages get over a million views per month, and have [active forums](https://discourse.mozilla.org/c/mdn/learn/250) where people go to ask for general help, or request that their assessments be marked.
+Our [Learn web development](/en-US/docs/Learn) pages get over a million views per month, and has an [active forum](https://discourse.mozilla.org/c/mdn/learn/250) where people go to ask for assistance.
 We'd love some help with answering posts, and growing our learning community.

 ## What we need help with

-In the [MDN learning forum](https://discourse.mozilla.org/c/mdn/learn/250), there are two main types of post that we'd like you to help out with answering:

-1. General questions about web development.
-2. Specific questions asking for help or assessment with the skill tests and assessments that appear on the Learn web development section on MDN.
+We receive a high volume of questions asking for help with the skill tests that appear on the Learn web development section on MDN.

 ## How you can benefit